realmagicgreen/magicgreenastro/src/content/posts/areca-palm.md

 ---
 title: Areca Palm
-subtitle: "Removes CO2 and produces lots of oxygen.
-Its health benefits will boost your energy and productivity."
+subtitle: 'Removes CO2 and produces lots of oxygen.
+Its health benefits will boost your energy and productivity.'
 description: "Areca Palm, Yellow Palm, or Butterfly Palm is a wonder plant.
 Besides cleaning the air by removing pollutants it's an effective humidifier." # max 160 digits
 category: health
 pubDate: 2018-06-07